ilovelogic/Pauli-Path-Method/Lemma_8/README.md

 <img src="images/sibling_ops.png" width="700" />\

 **Nesting Structure**\
 The `SiblingOps` class uses a recursive structure to generate Pauli paths.
-The constructor takes as input a list of `PauliOperator` objects (`pauli_ops`), which all share the same list of `PauliOperator` objects that could come next in their Pauli path.
+The constructor takes as input a list of `PauliOperator` objects (`pauli_ops`), which all share the same list of `PauliOperator` objects that could come after them in a legal Pauli path.
 It also takes a `List[PauliOperator]` (`pauli_path`), which stores the current Pauli path, and the parameter `next_index` lets us know which index will hold the `PauliOperator` object that directly comes after one of the Pauli operators of the `pauli_ops` list.

 **Initialization**\
    `SiblingOps(pauli_ops:List[PauliOperator],next_index:int,pauli_path:List[PauliOperator])`